Western Nebraska softball team drops doubleheader to Highland Community College

-HIGHLAND, Kan. — The Western Nebraska Community College softball team battled, but dropped a pair of games Saturday afternoon to Highland Community College.
+HIGHLAND, Kan. — The Western Nebraska Community College softball team battled but dropped a pair of games Saturday, March 4, to Highland Community College.

 Highland had a walk-off single in the seventh inning to get the 6-5 win in the opener as both teams finished with eight hits.